-Sometimes you may wish to offer an opportunity for scholars to gain additional experience which is useful even though it is not directly relevant to the project.
+Sometimes Client's may also wish to offer an opportunity for scholars to gain additional experience which is useful even though it is not directly relevant to the project.
 Provided such opportunities do not interrupt project work for more than a total of 10-20% of the site work period, our scholars are welcome to take the opportunity since broadening experience is a desirable outcome of the CEED program.